esphome/esphome-docs/components/sensor/msa3xx.rst

 low-g accelerometers (`datasheet <https://cdn-shop.adafruit.com/product-files/5309/MSA311-V1.1-ENG.pdf>`__) with ESPHome.
 The :ref:`I²C <i2c>` is required to be set up in your configuration for this sensor to work.

+This component provides acceleration data in m/s², orientation information, and tap detection.
+XYZ axes can be calibrated and transformed to match the physical orientation of the sensor.

 .. figure:: images/msa311-full.jpg
     :align: center
     :width: 80.0%